 While the Toxies characters may seem glamorous, these toxic chemicals are dangerous, ubiquitous, and have nefarious careers.
 The more we know about them, the more we can adopt programs that push them into immediate retirement and inspire green innovation to protect our health and environment for future generations.

-This year, we are pleased to announce The Toxies: Exposed, a series of webisodes that follow a daring investigative journalist as he chases down toxic chemicals and pollutants.
-Please join us for The Toxies: Exposed Premiere at the Downtown Independent Theater Los Angeles at 6 p.m. on August 15th, 2013.
-Click here to RSVP!
+In 2013, we created The Toxies: Exposed, a series of webisodes that follow a daring investigative journalist as he chases down toxic chemicals and pollutants.

 No matter how hard they try, toxic chemicals are disruptive, distracting, and cause damage whenever they’re involved.
 These chemicals have intrinsic hazard traits and should be eliminated and replaced with safer alternatives as soon as possible.